vzagaevschi/Data-Analysis-Portfolio/Immigration/README.md

 ## Conclusion
 The project demonstrates my ability to manipulate, analyze, and visualize data, and to present my findings in a clear and concise manner.
 The insights and visualizations generated from the data provide valuable information for decision making and future research.

+So, five top countries that contributed the most to immigration to Moldova for the years 2014-2021 are Ukraine, Russia, Romania, Turkey, and Israel.
+Data and plot shows that Ukraine had the highest number of immigrants to Moldova, followed by Russia and Romania.
+Turkey had the fourth highest number of immigrants, and Israel had the lowest among the five countries.
+The total column represents the cumulative number of immigrants from the five countries over the eight-year period.

+Based on the data, the following can be concluded:
+- Ukraine has consistently been the leading country of origin for immigrants to Moldova, with a total of 5,787 immigrants over the eight-year period.
+- Russia has had a fluctuating number of immigrants to Moldova, with a peak in 2016 and a dip in 2020.
+- Romania has had a decrease in the number of immigrants to Moldova over the years, with the highest number of immigrants in 2014 and the lowest in 2021.
+- Turkey has had a significant increase in the number of immigrants to Moldova in the recent years, with the highest number in 2021.
+- Israel has had the least number of immigrants to Moldova, with a total of 2,839 over the eight-year period, and the numbers of immigrants decreased over the years.

 ## Tools and Technologies

 - Python